enunezs/dotfiles/README.md

 3. Pictures for finished look

-# My System
+# Partitions

-//Describe system organization, data, games and veracrypt partition.

 Partition madness!

-SSD contains all OSs and Swap space.
-Roughly half of the space is taken by Windows, and the rest is unevenly split by Linux partitions
+Welcome to my system, trying to keep some order and easy connection between systems, I have set several partitions with specific purposes.
+My SSD contains all of the OSs and some Swap space.
+Roughly half is taken by Windows, and the rest is unevenly split by Linux partitions (My main distro Ubuntu and a flavor of the month).
+Given that its considered a good principle to keep your SSD as empty as possible, only the OSs are stored on mine, and most data is kept on the HDD.

-Make sure to install Windows, then Ubuntu then Manjaro!
+If attemping, its recommended to always install Windows first, then Linux.

-SSD -> Sda
+## SSD (Sda label)

 | Windows         | Ubuntu      | Manjaro   | Swap|
 | ---|---|---|---|
 |  a1/a2          | a6          | a7        | a5  |

-HDD contains data and program files/installations (whenever possible).
+My HDD contains my data and program files.
+Windows programs are installed here (whenever possible).

-Data folder is linked to Windows Libraries and set as default.
+*The "Data" partition is linked to Windows Libraries/Collections and set as default path to free up space in the SSD.

-Programs contains a copy of `Program Files` and `Program Files (x86)`.
-Programs are installed there whenever prompted.
+*The "Programs" partition contains a copy of `Program Files` and `Program Files (x86)`.
+The installation path is set there whenever prompted.

-Games serves a similar function for games.
-Set as default on Steam for data storage
+*The "Games" partition serves a similar function but exclusively for games.
+Is set as the default adress for Steam data storage.

-HDD -> Sdb
+*The "Encrypted" is reserved for (Veracrypt)[https://www.veracrypt.fr/en/Home.html], and can only be accessed through it.

+## HDD (Sdb label)

 | Windows |     |       | Ubuntu | Manjaro | Swap |
 | ----- | ----- | ----- | ----- | ----- | ----- |